Why Cousins Are Special and Their Roles in Our Lives

 - Our children and our cousins’ children are second cousins.
 They share one set of great-grandparents.

-First Cousins - Whitney Houston and Dionne Warwick
+First Cousin Illustration - Whitney Houston and Dionne Warwick

 - Whitney and Dionne had the same grandfather, Nitcholas Drinkard.